171k/lab5_557/README.md

 # lab5_557
-This is the correction i made to make the files run properly
+These are the corrections i made to make the files run properly.
+Feel free to download the files provided.

+**login.php**
+1. Removed "root" in password to ensure database connectivity without password.
+This is much more convenient and does not affect the database at all.

+**login_secure.php**
+1. Removed "root" in password for database connectivity.
+2. Original defined "$mysql" instead of "$conn" for database connection thus causing minor issue.
+Fixed it by changing variable name.